Royal Rumble (2022): SmackDown

 On the following episode of SmackDown, Drew McIntyre stated he would continue to target Happy Corbin and Madcap Moss due to them almost ending his career at Day 1, and a match between Moss and McIntyre was scheduled for Elimination Chamber, which was later changed to a Falls Count Anywhere match.

-Also on SmackDown, Universal Champion Roman Reigns and Paul Heyman (with The Usos) talked about Heyman's realignment with Reigns at the Royal Rumble.
-Heyman said that Reigns accepting the hand of The Bloodline caused Brock Lesnar to lose his WWE Championship.
+Also on SmackDown, Universal Champion Roman Reigns, Paul Heyman, and SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) opened the show.
+Heyman talked about his realignment with Reigns at the Royal Rumble, stating that Reigns accepting the hand of The Bloodline caused Brock Lesnar to lose his WWE Championship.
 Heyman then stated that the champion vs. champion match had been called off and acknowledged Reigns, only for Goldberg to interrupt.
 Goldberg then acknowledged Reigns, but only as his next victim.
 A match between the two for the Universal Championship was made official for Elimination Chamber.
 It was originally scheduled to take place at WrestleMania 36, with Goldberg as champion, but Reigns pulled out of the event due to concerns over COVID-19, and was replaced by Braun Strowman, who defeated Goldberg to win the title.